ChainSafe/game-docs-v2/docs/v2.6/19_abi-to-csharp-converter.md

 }
 ```

-Since we subscribe to blockchain events from the ABI during the contract building process behind the scenes, we need to manually dispose of the contract in a method like OnDestroy, which will handle unsubscribing from those events.
+Since we subscribe to blockchain events from the ABI during the contract building process, we need to manually dispose of the contract in a method like OnDestroy, which will handle unsubscribing from events.